11 Outdoor Vermont Farmers Markets to Visit in 2023 (updated)

-The start of the outdoor farmers market season is an annual rite of spring in Vermont.
+Outdoor Vermont farmers markets are a tradition every spring, summer, and fall.
 From Burlington and Brattleboro to Craftsbury and Dorset, you will find town greens, local parks, and parking lots transformed into pop-up marketplaces offering locally grown produce, handmade jewelry, craft beer, grass-fed beef, and more.

-When farmers markets first started in Vermont in the 1970s, there were a handful of offerings in towns like Montpelier, Brattleboro, and Norwich.
-Today, there are 70 farmers markets across the state, selling everything from vegan sauces and Thai food to pasture-raised poultry and butcher block cutting boards.
+When outdoor Vermont farmers markets first started in the 1970s, there were a handful of offerings in towns like Montpelier, Brattleboro, and Norwich.
+Today, there are about 70 farmers markets across the state, selling everything from vegan sauces and Thai food to pasture-raised poultry and butcher block cutting boards.

-The Norwich Farmers Market features more than 50 vendors from four counties in Vermont and New Hampshire each week.
-The market, which started in 1977, keeps a consistent ratio of agricultural products, prepared foods, and handmade crafts.
-Visitors can enjoy live music every week and other special events, including Youth Day on Aug.
-17 and Harvest Day on Sept.
-21. The outdoor market kicked off in early May and is held from 9 a.m. to 1 p.m. at 281 Route 5 South (1.5 miles South of Exit 13 off I-91).
+The Norwich Farmers Market features more than 50 vendors from four neighboring counties in Vermont and New Hampshire.
+The market, which started in 1977, keeps a consistent ratio of agricultural products, prepared foods, and handmade crafts and features weekly live music.
+The outdoor market kicks off on May 6, 2023 and is held every Saturday from 9 a.m. to 1 p.m. at 281 Route 5 South (1.5 miles South of Exit 13 off I-91).
 Visit www.norwichfarmersmarket.org.

 Every Saturday, the Mad River Green is filled with 60 vendors for the Waitsfield Farmers Market.
-Visitors can pick up produce, plants, meats, and cheese, and get to know newcomers to the market, including Collaborative Brewing, Live Young Kitchen, which sells vegan sauces and condiments, and Stone Ledge Woodworking, which makes cutting boards.
-Live music is performed each week by local musicians, including Phineas Gage, BOGO Boys, and Sugar Snaps.
-The market starts Saturday, May 18 from 9 a.m. to 1 p.m. on the green, located off Route 100.
+Visitors can pick up produce, plants, meats, and cheese, and more.
+The 2023 market starts Saturday, May 13 and is held from 9 a.m. to 1 p.m. on the green, located off Route 100.
 Visit www.waitsfieldfarmersmarket.com.

-The Ludlow Farmers Market will kick off its 10th season on Friday, May 24.
-The market features about 25 vendors selling goat cheese, pesto, wine, maple syrup, soaps, homemade bread, authentic Brazilian cuisine, eggs, pottery, and more.
+The Ludlow Farmers Market kicks off Friday, May 26 with everything from wood-fired pizza and fresh bread to local produce and handmade soap.
 The market is held every Friday from 4 p.m. to 7 p.m. on the front lawn of the Okemo Mountain School, located at 53 Main Street in Ludlow.
 Visit www.ludlowfarmersmarket.org.

-This year marks the 45th year for the Brattleboro Area Farmers Market, which offers produce, handmade crafts, and prepared food.
-The market is full of Vermont flavor with wild harvested and cultivated medicinal mushroom-based products, CBD products, raw honey, wool products, gluten-free baked goods, and more.
-The market is also a zero-waste market, which means that all vendors serve their food in compostable packaging.
-The Saturday market runs from 9 a.m. to 2 p.m. on Route 9 in Brattleboro near the Creamery Covered Bridge.
+The Brattleboro Area Farmers Market features plenty of Vermont flavor with fresh veggies, meat, eggs, baked goods, plants, herbs, jewelry, crafts, woodworking and more.
+Brattleboro’s market is also a zero-waste market, which means that all vendors serve their food in compostable packaging.
+The market opens for the 2023 season on May 6, and runs Saturdays from 9 a.m. to 2 p.m. at 570 Western Ave.
 Visit www.brattleboroareafarmersmarket.com.

 The Capital City Farmers Market in Montpelier has been bringing local producers and customers together since 1977.
-This year, the farmers market location is being expanded to include the Heney lot and State Street to the intersection of Main Street.
-Over 50 vendors sell local meat, vegetables, jewelry, flowers, and more.
-The market is open every Saturday, beginning May 18, from 9 a.m. to 1 p.m.
+A variety of vendors sell local meat, vegetables, jewelry, flowers, and more.
+The market is open every Saturday, starting Saturday, May 6, at 133 State Street from 9 a.m. to 1 p.m.
 Visit capitalcityfarmersmarket.com.

-The Dorset Farmers Market kicked off its weekly summer market on Sunday, May 12.
-Customers can find everything from raw milk goat cheese to baked goods to organic vegetables from local producers.
-The market sells green produce, meats, cheeses, bread, specialty food items, wine, jewelry, potter, and more.
+The Dorset Farmers Market opens its outdoor farmers market Sunday, May 14, 2023.
+Customers can find everything from baked goods and organic vegetables from local producers.
+The market sells produce, meats, cheeses, hemp, bread, dog treats, specialty food items, and more.
 Stop by Sundays from 10 a.m. to 2 p.m.
 The market is located next to H.N.
 Williams Store on Route 30.
 Visit www.dorsetfarmersmarket.com.

-The Rutland Downtown Farmers Market includes 60 vendors offering product, pottery, meat, maple syrup, eggs, wine, mushrooms, flowers, cheese, and hot prepared foods from a variety of ethnicities.
-The market opened for the season on Saturday, May 11, and runs 9 a.m. to 2 p.m. in Depot Park (the Wal-Mart parking lot) in Rutland.
+The Rutland Downtown Farmers Market includes meat, maple syrup, flowers, cheese, baked goods, handmade soaps, and more.
+The market opens for the 2023 season on Saturday, May 13, and runs 9 a.m. to 2 p.m. in Depot Park (the Wal-Mart parking lot) in Rutland.
 Visit vtfarmersmarket.org/markets/summer.

 What’s your favorite outdoor Vermont farmers market?